IgniteUI/igniteui-docfx/en/components/combo.md

 Our combo is now bound to the array of cities.

-## Data value and display properties
+### Data value and display properties

 With the above configuration, since the combo is bound to an array of complex data (i.e. objects), we need to specify a property that the control will use to handle the selected items.
-The control exposes two inputs - [valueKey]({environment:angularApiUrl}/classes/igxcombocomponent.html#valuekey) and [displayKey]({environment:angularApiUrl}/classes/igxcombocomponent.html#displaykey)
+The control exposes two `@Input` properties - [`valueKey`]({environment:angularApiUrl}/classes/igxcombocomponent.html#valuekey) and [`displayKey`]({environment:angularApiUrl}/classes/igxcombocomponent.html#displaykey)

- - `valueKey` specifies which property of the data entries is stored for the combo's value.
-If `valueKey` is omitted, the combo value will use references to the data selected entries (e.g. the selection will be an array of entries from `combo.data`).
+ - `valueKey`: **Optional.
+Recommended for object arrays.** Specifies which property of the data entries is stored for the combo's selection.
+If `valueKey` is omitted, the combo value will use references to the data entries (i.e. the selection will be an array of entries from `combo.data`).
- - `displayKey` specifies which property is used for the items' text.
+ - `displayKey`: **Required for object arrays.** Specifies which property is used for the items' text.
 If no value is specified for `displayKey`, the combo will use the specified `valueKey` (if any).
- When dealing with a data of a complex type (i.e. `object`s), you need to specify a `displayKey`.

-> [!Note]
-> When the data source is comprised of a simple type (e.g. `string[]`, `number[]`), **do not** specify a `valueKey` and `displayKey`.

 In our case, we want the combo to *display* the `name` of each city and, for the combo *value*, store the `id` of each city.
 We do this by providing these properties to the combo's `displayKey` and `valueKey`, respectively: